This post is part of a series on sustainability in coffee and exploring what that means, the various schemes, and how they work.

 See also: Coffee Sustainability

-The typical salary chain in the early phases of coffee goes something like this*: pickers are paid by the farmer who sells the harvest to a processing mill that in turn sells processed, un-roasted coffee beans to a number of different entities such as exporters, distributers, roasters, etc. We need to target each link in the supply/salary chain if we want to make a difference in the lives of producers.
+The typical salary chain in the early stages of the supply chain goes something like this*: pickers are paid by the farmer who sells the harvest to a processing mill that in turn sells processed, un-roasted coffee beans to a number of different entities such as exporters, distributers, roasters, etc. We need to target each link in the supply/salary chain if we want to make a difference in the lives of producers.
 How do we do that?

-Going back to the example of the picker getting ¢10/kilo; getting paid by weight means there is no incentive to selectively pick the reddest, ripest cherries that will produce the best quality coffee.
-The solution is pay gradients based on quality — the more red, ripe cherries in the picker’s harvest at the end of the day, the more pay they should get.
+Going back to the example of the picker getting ¢10/kilo; getting paid by weight means there is no incentive to selectively pick the reddest, ripest cherries that produce higher quality coffee.
+The solution is pay gradients based on quality.
+The more red, ripe cherries in the picker’s harvest at the end of the day, the more pay they should get.
 Mills have to do the same for the farmers; the higher the quality of the harvest brought to the mill, the higher the pay to the farmer.
 And on it goes along the supply chain; each link must incentivize the previous with pay gradients based on quality.

 There are two ways ethical consumption has an impact; directly via purchases of ethical products or indirectly via boycotting or abstaining from purchasing non-ethical products.

-Working with entities that pass premiums up the chain is the best way to help improve the lives of those who produce coffee and who are vulnerable to poverty.
-We do not need another scheme that picks winners and losers* or overcharges simply for participation*.
+Working with entities that pay quality premiums to their suppliers is one way to help improve the lives of those who produce coffee and who are vulnerable to poverty.

 - I’m not endorsing OSHA by any means.
 Sometimes you can over-regulate safety to the detriment of production.